stolostron/thanos-metrics-analyzer/doc/enhanced-dev-preview-installation-steps.md

 # Prerequisite
 - Openshift Cluster (Tested with 4.15.13+ version)
-- The Advanced Cluster Management operator should be installed on the hub cluster to facilitate cluster administration and data aggregation.
+- The Advanced Cluster Management operator should be installed on the hub cluster to facilitate cluster administration and data aggregation(Tested with 2.10.4 version).
 - [MCO](https://github.com/stolostron/multicluster-observability-operator/) should be installed into the hub cluster.
 - `oc` CLI should be installed and configured to interact with Openshift cluster